What is shared parental leave?

 The mother or ‘primary adopter should also confirm in writing that they agree to the shared parental leave, and their partner shares main responsibility for the care of the child and meets the ’employment and earnings’ test.
 The parents can subsequently vary the amount of leave that each will take by notifying their employers of the change.

 Right to return

 During shared parental leave an employee’s normal terms and conditions of employment should be maintained, except those relating to pay.
-Employees can work on up to 20 KIT (‘keeping in touch’) days each, in addition to the 10 mothers can use whilst on maternity leave, without bringing the leave to an end, and employees on shared parental leave who are at risk of redundancy are entitled to be offered suitable alternative employment if there is such a vacancy.
+Employees can work or attend training for up to 20 SPLIT (‘Shared Parental Leave in Touch’) days without bringing the leave to an end.

-An employee returning from shared parental leave is normally entitled to return to the same job if they are coming back from a period of leave including shared parental leave of 26 weeks or less.
+An employee returning from shared parental leave is normally entitled to return to the same job as long as the total leave with their partner taking maternity, paternity, adoption and shared parental leave, is not more than 26 weeks.
 If the period of leave exceeds this, and it is not reasonably practicable to return to the same job, they are entitled to return to a suitable alternative.
+Employees on shared parental leave who are at risk of redundancy are entitled to be offered suitable alternative employment available.

 Employees must not to be subjected to detrimental treatment because they have taken, or tried to take, shared parental leave, or because their employer believed they were likely to take shared parental leave.
 A dismissal for such reasons will be automatically unfair.

 Shared parental leave

 How does this affect the current entitlement to maternity leave and paternity leave?

 Shared parental leave and pay does not affect the existing entitlement to statutory maternity leave or paternity leave, which will continue unaffected.